2020–21 Manchester City F.C. season: Christmas and New Year

 A SARS-CoV-2 outbreak at the City Football Academy over Christmas led to the postponement of City's game versus Everton on 28 December to 17 February, and up to nine first team players were in isolation at the beginning of the new year, including, once again, Sergio Agüero and Gabriel Jesus.

 Nevertheless, City's good form continued into January 2021, with the team ending the month with a perfect 100% win record in all nine of their competitive fixtures, the most by a team in the top four tiers of English football in a single month since the formation of the Football League in 1888.
 In the process they beat Manchester United in a single legged semi-final to reach City's fourth consecutive League Cup final, reached the fifth round of the FA Cup, extended their unbeaten run in the Premier League to twelve games with eight consecutive wins, climbed the table from 9th to 1st and achieved nineteen games unbeaten with twelve consecutive wins in all competitions to the end of January.

 At the halfway point of the season (Game Week 19), Manchester City were leading the Premier League with 41 points from 19 games, a point ahead of Manchester United and with a game in hand.

 In February and March, City maintained their form to extend their winning run in all competitions to 21 games, a new record for a top flight side in English football.
 They also matched their previous club record of 28 games unbeaten and broke their own national top flight record by winning fourteen consecutive away games in all competitions.
-Pep Guardiola went on to record his 200th win when his side defeated West Ham 2–1 at the Etihad Stadium.
+Pep Guardiola went on to record his 200th win when his side defeated West Ham 2–1 at the City of Manchester Stadium.
 At the time, he had also achieved a higher win percentage managing Manchester City than he had when he managed Barcelona.